jkibort928/spoober/README.md

 	'*#' is an optional.

 	'/*' is a multiline comment start
-	'*/' is the end of a multiline comment (can't type it or it would uncomment this)
+	'*/' is the end of a multiline comment

 	'<' is the start of a heading
 	'>' is the end of a heading